 Training documentation

-1. A national guideline on screening for developmental problems and school readiness is available and regularly updated.
+A national guideline on screening for developmental problems and school readiness is available and regularly updated, including a protocol for children with problems detected during screening.

 B (High quality)